sagemath/trac_to_gh/Issue 9657.md

 # Issue 9657: cvxopt 0.9 does not compile on Solaris with gcc 4.5 or later.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9657

 Original creator: drkirkby